Dear colleagues and friends,

 The scientific program comprises 4 sessions, all balancing technical developments and clinical applications.
 We are very much honored to present extraordinary speakers including MR technology leaders and distinguished clinical experts - all bridging disciplinary boundaries and stimulating the imaging community to throw further weight behind the solution of unsolved problems and unmet clinical needs.
 The scientific program will be paralleled by a poster session.
 We are looking forward to your poster contributions which will be all considered for the symposium’s poster price contest.
 We wish to encourage those of you who are courageous to walk the extra mileage.
 Thanks to your valuable feedback we have also included numerous slots of 3 min speedy poster power presentations into the program.
 This will give a large number of poster presenters the opportunity to be in the spotlight of the audience.
 The symposium will be supplemented by a technical exhibition, by an open day of B.U.F.F. as well as by a social event.

 On a special note; many of us know first-hand how challenging it can be to balance the needs of our families with the mission to advance science.
-The Max Delbrück Center is devoted to offset this challenge and has received the "work and family" award in 2013.
+The Max Delbrück Center is devoted to offset this challenge and has received the "work and family".
 To this end we are very pleased to offer professional child care for the course of the symposium.
 Please do not hesitate to contact us so that we can provide further details.